CARDBOARD BOX GINGERBREAD HOUSE!

 So enjoy doing this project and if you cannot find any Gingerbread house kits, then I hope you can get what you can from my example.

-O’h I would love to hear from you or your kids, on how you got on and any examples you may have and I could post them, as an update!
+Oh, I would love to hear from you or your kids, about how you got on and any examples you may have and I could post them, as an update!

 Happy crafting!